-On my last day in town I go out a little too late in the day to take a photo of the Waterpoort, which is a fancy old bridge that is the proud symbol of Sneek.
+On my last day in town I go out a little too late in the day to take a photo of the Waterpoort, which is a fancy old bridge that is the proud symbol of Sneek, built around 1492.
 Pictures and post cards with its image are everywhere.
 I should have gone earlier, so what you see here is a bit dark.
 (You can click here to see a daylight picture by a brighter photographer.)

 The Waterpoort has special significance for me.
 My parents used to hide in the corners when they were young, after the curfew hour imposed by the Germans during the Second World War.
 Hide and smooch in the dark.
-My mother still tells me this at times.
 It gave them a thrill, a dangerous one.
 You really didn’t want to get caught after curfew.